-Date: November 2020
+Date: November 28, 2022

-Recommendation: Clarify who qualifies as a firearms dealer by issuing a regulation stating that any person who sells five guns or more in any 12-month period is "in the business" of selling firearms.
+Implementation Recommendation: The ATF should issue a regulation clarifying that any person who sells or offers for sale five or more firearms in any 12-month period is "engaged in the business" of selling firearms.

 I. Summary